Kai Henri Atobe- A Part Of My Routine (Professional Dancer & Performer) Interview 2026

 Can you tell us about the moment you first realized dance and performance would become your life’s work?

 “I don’t think I’ve had an epiphany moment where I realized I want to dance and perform as my profession.
 The arts, performing, and dance especially have always been a part of my life.
 It was simply a part of my routine.
 Although when I was in kindergarten, apparently I told my mom I wanted to be a super hero, but the actor that portrays the hero.
 Other than that, my dream profession would constantly change.
-I just remember in high school that I started getting serious with ballet, and didn’t think any other profession was an option for me.
-I think in that sense, I always just thought that art is always going to be a part of my life no matter what “profession” I have.
-I just really like what I do, and if I can get paid for it, great!”

 Looking back on your trajectory, which productions or collaborations do you feel most transformed your artistic voice?

-“I think it was the production of Bolero with the Tokyo Ballet Company.
+“I feel it was the production of Bolero with the Tokyo Ballet Company.
 This was my first professional contract as a young adult, and kind of woke me up to start thinking outside the box.
 Bolero is a contemporary/neoclassical piece, and in simple terms, made me think that ballet can be cool.
-As someone that saw tiktok dances, hip hop dance crews, and LA dance studio videos blow up on social media, the thought of classical ballet being “cool” was not there at all (I still appreciated classical ballet).
-Bolero is also a male heavy cast if not all male.
-That also broke me out of the box.
-I think the exploration of a new genre, new environment, and new way of thinking through this project transformed my artistic voice.”
+As someone that saw tiktok dances, hip hop dance crews, and LA dance studio videos blow up on social media, the thought of classical ballet being “cool” was not as prominent.

 You’ve worked across different performance environments and creative teams.
 What qualities do you think make a collaboration truly successful?

 “In my humble opinion, respect and a clear vision is what makes a collaboration truly successful.
 Respect is the most important thing when collaborating as you work with people.
 People are all different, and have their own story to tell.
 Being able to understand other people’s perspective, expression, and treating them with value is super important.
 Even between directors and actors.
-There still may be a hierarchy and prioritization of the directors vision over the actors, but as long as you can understand and accommodate for each other’s needs the process would be respectful.
+There still may be a hierarchy and prioritization of the directors vision over the actors, but as long as you can understand and accommodate for each other’s needs the process would be fruitful and more effective.

 Having a clear vision of what you want to project to be is also very important.
 You don’t need to have everything figured out, but the more you know the more people will be able to help bring that vision to life.”